 The team at Coombe Farm are very busy all year round, ensuring that we get the most out of our land without being damaging - we put back what we take out.
 Throughout the summer we will take 4 cuts of grass to produce silage, straw and hay from to feed to our cattle during the colder months.
 We also grow a range of forage crops which will be mixed into the animal feed to provide a balanced ration and ensure the livestock are getting the best diet possible.

 At Coombe Farm Organic, we source Beef, Pork, Lamb, Chicken, Fish and Venison which is sold on our website.
-The beef and lamb is grown at Coombe Farm whilst our other livestock are reared on local farms within Somerset.
+The beef, lamb and pork is grown at Coombe Farm whilst our other livestock are reared on local farms within Somerset.

 We grow two breeds of sheep in different flocks; a Blue Texel Ram and Poll Dorset Ewe cross, and a Lleyn Ewe and Romney/Blue Texel cross.
 This breeding has been chosen because we continually strive to have a year round outdoor system.
 Breeding has a large impact on this and this cross in particular will help to produce lambs which are smaller, so easier to lamb naturally without human intervention.
 We started off lambing once a year at Easter however this soon proved a small problem as our lamb is so popular that we were running out of lamb around January before the next lambing season.
 To be able to supply a consistent product all year round we have introduced two lambing seasons into our farming system this means as well as lambing at Easter we will also be lambing in November; so again exciting times ahead.